UMA Defined

 What is UMA?

 Unbridled Martial Arts fills a void in the martial arts community of Bellingham & Whatcom County.
-It provides a solid, sensible, broad based foundation in martial training at an unbelievably affordable price.
+It provides a solid, sensible, broad based foundation in martial training that is easily accessible to the everyday student.

 “Why call your school Unbridled Martial Arts?
 Does that have some violent connotation?
 I thought Martial Artists were supposed to be reserved.
 Why apply a word like `Unbridled’ to it?”